Victim Offender Dialogue FAQs for OFFENDERS

 What happens after the VOD?

 Typically, offenders come away from the VOD with a completely new understanding of the devastating impacts of what they have done, an understanding that would have been impossible to fully grasp and absorb at the time of the trial and/or sentencing.
 (This is one of the reasons VOD is much more effective when it’s initiated several years after sentencing, rather than sooner.)
 Survivors often feel they have finally been able to “leave some of the pain and grief at the prison, with the offender, where it belongs.”
 Ironically, many offenders truly appreciate this, as painful as it might seem, because they finally feel they have been held to account by the “true” authority, and done the “right thing,” at last.
-And because they have been held to more personal account and also seen as a “human being” by the survivor, they begin to feel that maybe they can do some good, now, and make some kind of “meaning” from the pain and devastation they caused.
+And because they have been held to more personal account and usually seen as a “human being” by the survivor, they begin to feel that maybe they can do some good, now, and make some kind of “meaning” from the pain and devastation they caused.
+Unfortunately, there is usually no ongoing programmatic follow-up with offenders who have participated in VOD, and it is not always easy for them to sustain the unique insights and awareness they gained from the VOD preparation and dialogue experience.
+This is one of the hard tests of personal accountability, and of what it means to continue to be accountable to victims/survivors — even when they’re not watching.
 Most offenders feel that they understand much more about how they came to do what they did, and some of them choose to try and help other offenders think about their own behaviors.
-But it’s not easy in prison, and they may have to work twice as hard to maintain their new goals.
-The choice is theirs alone.
+But it’s not easy in prison, and you may have to work twice as hard to maintain your new goals.
+Obviously, the choice is yours alone.